Estimated reading time: 7 minutes

 Want Ready-to-Use Fluency and Reading Support for Your ESL Students?

-If your students need extra support with fluency and leveled reading, I have several A2–B2 leveled texts with audio support in my TPT store.
+If your students need extra support with fluency and leveled reading, I have several A2–B2 leveled texts with audio support in my TPT store designed specifically for teen ESL learners.

-These resources were designed specifically for teen ESL learners — no babyish content, no overwhelm, just strong scaffolds and age-appropriate topics.
+These resources are designed specifically for secondary ESL classrooms — no babyish content, no overwhelm, just strong scaffolds and age-appropriate topics.

 Final Thought